Kerri Homerick, M.A.

 Psyche

-Derives from the ancient Greek "soul."
+Derives from the ancient Greek "soul", "life", and "breath;" psyche is Nature itself.

 "The totality of all psychic processes, conscious as well as unconscious" (Jung, CW 6, para.
 797).